 List of Chondroitin Sulfate Applications

-Chondroitin sulfate has many biological activities and can be used as medicine and health food.
+Chondroitin sulfate has many biological activities and can be used as medicine and healthy food.
 It is mainly used in osteoarthritis (OA) and coronary atherosclerotic heart disease (CHD).
-Chondroitin sulfate is extracted from cartilage of pig, cow, fish, and chicken.
+Chondroitin sulfate is extracted from the cartilage of pigs, cows, fish, and chickens.
 Mr is between 10 * 103~50 * 103.

 Chondroitin sulfate from Australia belongs to nutritional and health products.
 Common chondroitin sulfate products on the market are used to prevent and treat OA.
 Australia classifies nutritional and health medicines into adjuvant medicines, which are administered by the Drug Administration of the Federal Ministry of Health.

 In 1992, CosaminDS, a patented product of chondroitin sulfate and glucosamine produced by Bioiberica AS Pharmaceutical Company in Spain, was examined and approved by FDA in accordance with the Regulations on Drug, Food and Cosmetics Administration.
 The United States has identified such cartilage protectors as dietary supplements rather than drugs.